imjoseangel/sandbox/kubernetes/netdebug/README.md

 By default, there are three or more search Domains in a Kubernetes configuration.
 The example above comes from a Minikube Cluster with three local search domains specified.

-Look also at the `ndots:5` option.
+Pay attention to the `ndots:5` option.
 It is important to understand, how both `search` and `ndots` settings work together.

 To understand both concepts, refer to the [resolv.conf(5) Linux man page](https://man7.org/linux/man-pages/man5/resolv.conf.5.html)

 The `search` represent the search path for a particular domain.
 Interestingly dev.to or example.com are not FQDN (fully qualified domain name).
-A standard convention that most DNS resolvers follow is that if a domain ends with a dot (.) (representing the root zone), the domain is FQDN.
+A standard convention that most DNS resolvers follow is that if a domain ends with a dot (.) (representing the root zone), the Domain is FQDN.
 Some resolvers try to act smart and append the dot (.) themselves.
 So dev.to. is an FQDN, dev.to is not.

 One important point from the [resolv.conf(5) Linux man page](https://man7.org/linux/man-pages/man5/resolv.conf.5.html) For environments with multiple subdomains please read options `ndots:n` to avoid unnecessary traffic for the root-dns-servers.
 Note that this process may be slow and can generate a lot of network traffic if the servers for the listed domains are not local and that queries will time out if no server is available for one of the domains.

 The `ndots` represents the threshold value of the number of dots in a query name to consider it a "fully qualified" domain name.

 If `ndots` is **five (5)** (the default in Kubernetes), and the name contains less than five (5) dots inside it, the syscall will try to resolve it sequentially through all local search domains first and - in case none succeed - it will resolve as an absolute name only at last.
-For instance, the domain name `www.example.com` contains two dots (.) and the number of dots (.) is less than the value of ndots.
+For instance, the domain name `www.example.com` contains two dots (.), and the number of dots (.) is less than the value of ndots.

-Therefore, when this domain name is queried, the DNS query iterates through all search paths until the answer contains a NOERROR code.
+Therefore, when querying a domain name, the DNS query iterates through all search paths until the answer contains a NOERROR code.

 1. `www.example.com.<namespace>.svc.cluster.local`
 1. `www.google.com.svc.cluster.local`
 1. `www.google.cluster.local`
 1. `www.google.com`

-It is important to remark that A and AAAA records are requested in parallel.
+It is important to remark that the DNS requests the A and AAAA records in parallel.
 The `single-request` option in `/etc/resolv.conf` has a default configuration to perform parallel IPv4 and IPv6 lookups.
 This option can be disabled using the configuration option `single-request` in the `/etc/resolv.conf` configuration file.

 ```ini
 option single-request